 While the Last Will and Testament is an important document most people should have, there are many important issues a Will cannot even begin to address.
 Only a Probate court can administer a Will which is one reason we recommend many clients use a Revocable Trust instead of a Will to pass their property.
 Probate is the court process for distributing property at death.
 All interested parties and creditors are required to be notified and must be given an opportunity to object to the planned distribution of your estate.
 In many cases probate can be a costly, time consuming, and public process.

 Most people will benefit from having a Revocable Living Trust in place, either individually or jointly as a couple.
 Like your Last Will in Testament, a Revocable Trust is also a written declaration of who you would like to receive your property at your passing.
 However, unlike a Will, a Revocable Trust is a private document which allows you to pass property without the delays, cost, and publicity of going through the probate courts.
 A Trust can also accomplish a lot more such as protecting your family’s privacy; providing for your children, grandchildren, and pets; helping to plan for your incapacity; and protecting your property from lawsuits.
+A revocable trust is beneficial for someone who is not concerned about a potential estate tax liability, wants to plan for succession, wants flexibility and control over his or her assets, and wants to protect the beneficiaries’ inheritance from creditors, lawsuits, or other legal threats.

 Planning for Incapacity